Gideon: Christian reception

 In the New Testament, Gideon is mentioned in chapter 11 of the Epistle to the Hebrews as an example of a man of faith, one of several "heroes of faith" mentioned there:

 Gideon is regarded as a saint by the Eastern Orthodox Church and Catholic Church.
 He is also commemorated, together with the other righteous figures of the Old Testament, on the Sunday before Christmas (Fourth Sunday of Advent).
 He is commemorated as one of the Saints of the Armenian Apostolic Church on July 30, and in the Roman Martyrology on September 26.

 In the Protestant Reformation, the Gideon narrative was employed in polemics against the Catholic clergy.
 Hans von Rüte's Gideon (1540) compares the removal of saints' relics from churches to Gideon's destruction of Baal's altar.

 Gideons International is an American organization dedicated to Christian evangelism, founded in 1899, dedicated to the distribution of free Bibles.
 The organization's logo represents a two-handled pitcher and torch, symbolizing the implements used by Gideon to scare the Midianite army.

 Cultural references

+The Gideons International, an evangelical Christian organization known for distributing Bibles, takes its name from Gideon:

+Gideon was a man who was willing to do exactly what God wanted him to do, regardless of his own judgment as to the plans or results.
+Humility, faith, and obedience were his great elements of character.
+This is the standard that The Gideons International is trying to establish in all its members, each man to be ready to do God's will at any time, at any place, and in any way that the Holy Spirit leads.